Fabric, Leather, Metal, Wood.

 Glue, polyeurethane, reclaimed Christmas trees

-The other of these two new works is derived from ideas of inherent human attraction presented in The Evolution of Desire: Strategies of Human Mating by David M. Buss.
+One group of new works is derived from ideas of inherent human attraction presented in The Evolution of Desire: Strategies of Human Mating by David M. Buss.

 The works are crafted out of vintage pornographic magazine images reformed using numerous origami butterfly patterns.